 Is there a part of the job she doesn’t enjoy?
 “The occasional opposing counsel whose submissions are very close to the line or unnecessarily obstructive, which wastes the court’s time and your client’s money.
 It doesn’t happen often, but when it does it is disheartening because I try to play everything with a straight bat and be a good officer of the court.
 It often results in the judge being cross with both of you, but unfortunately you can’t tell a judge that your learned friend was being a pain in the bum!”

 Flexibility is key

-Katie identifies the biggest challenge facing barristers is “the increasing specialisation of solicitors’ firms.
+Katie says the biggest challenge facing barristers is “the increasing specialisation of solicitors’ firms.
 Rather than always going to barristers, firms are now more inclined to keep matters – for example, mediation – in house because they can make more money doing it themselves.
-Traditional work such as pleadings still remains the preserve of counsel for the most part, but it is not uncommon to do the pleadings and then not hear from the solicitors again until trial.
-Barristers need to work more flexibly with solicitors and demonstrate that they are part of the team, rather than someone who can only be instructed for formal set pieces.
+Traditional work such as pleadings remains the preserve of counsel for the most part, but it is not uncommon to do the pleadings and then not hear from the solicitors again until trial.
+Barristers must work more flexibly with solicitors and demonstrate that they are part of the team, rather than someone who can only be instructed for formal set pieces.
 The Bar is not like it used to be, when barristers were parachuted in at the last minute – there is much more teamwork.
 It is not just about sitting in chambers, waiting for instructions to come in.
 Part of the job is about going out and meeting people and building relationships with them, for example, solicitors on big cases to whom you could be seconded for a long time.
 You need them to trust you and want to use you as their preferred counsel.”